 Broad-spectrum antibiotics –

 Of course, medical advancement can do a great amount of good.
-I should know, I’ve devoted my life to it.
 But, when progress isn’t handled carefully, it can be a double-edged sword.

 For instance, when broad-spectrum antibiotics hit the scene in the sixties, they were thought to be miracle drugs – capable of killing multiple strains of bacteria simultaneously.
 Even today, antibiotics continue to save people from diseases – and there’s definitely a place for them in Medicine.